Things to Do in Barcelona

-The price level on clothing in Spain is clearly under the European average according Eurostats, so you will save a penny, if you do your shopping in Barcelona.
-You will have seasonal sales twice a year - summer sales start around 1.
-July and last until 31.
-August more or less, depending of the shop.
-The winter sales start right on 7.
-December and last until 6.
-March.
+According to Eurostats, prices of clothing in Spain are clearly below the European average.
+Therefore, you’ll save money, if you do your shopping in Barcelona.
+There are seasonal sales twice a year.
+Summer sales start around July 1 and last until about August 31, depending on the shop.
+Winter sales start on December 7 and last until March 6.

-You will find a big selection of brands - from small local designers to famous international designers.
-The shops might open on bank holidays and occasionally even on Sundays.
-Also the restaurants in the shopping centers tend to have their own opening times.
+There’s a big selection of brands available - from small local designers to famous international designers.
+The shops might be open on bank holidays and occasionally on Sundays.
+Also, the restaurants in the shopping centers tend to have their own opening times.

 Passeig de Gràcia

 The most famous and glamorous shopping street of Barcelona is called Passeig de Gràcia.
-The 1,3 kilometer long street is full of designer shops on both side of the vast avenue.
-The world-famous designers such as Gucci, Stella McCartney and Prada have their shops along Passeig de Gracia.
+The 1,3-kilometer-long street is full of designer shops on both side of the vast avenue.
+World-famous designers such as Gucci, Stella McCartney and Prada have their shops along Passeig de Gracia.

-There are some shops that offer more affordable clothing such as Mango, Zara and Macson, but if you’re not looking for the luxury brands, you might as well go elsewhere where you have bigger selection of affordable clothing.
+There are some shops offering more affordable clothing such as Mango, Zara and Macson, but if you’re not looking for the luxury brands, you might as well go elsewhere with a bigger selection of affordable clothing.

-How to get: Metro lines L2, L3 and L4, stop Passeig de Gracia
+How to get: Metro lines L2, L3 and L4, stop at Passeig de Gracia

 El Corte Inglés, Plaça de Catalunya

-Tip: You will find very nice views towards Plaça de Catalunya from the top floor cafe of the department store.
+Tip: There are very nice views towards Plaça de Catalunya from the top floor cafe of the department store.